 ARRIVING AT CASINO PEAK CEBU

-When you arrive at the Google Maps pin location of Casino Peak you’ll see a local farmer’s house and a small bungalow with a sign that reads “Lugsangan Peak Information Desk” which is the official ticket office and entrance to the trail.
+When you arrive at the Google maps pin location, you’ll see a local farmer’s house and a small bungalow with a sign that reads ‘Lugsangan Peak Information Desk’ which is the official ticket office and entrance to the trail.

-The entrance fee to Casino Peak is only 30 pesos and there is no fee for parking your scooter or car.
+The entrance fee is only 30 pesos and there is no fee for parking your scooter or car.

-I had a chat with the owner’s and said, “It’s pretty awesome that Casino Peak is located in your backyard”!
+I had a chat with the owners and said, “It’s pretty awesome that Lugsangan Peak is located in your backyard”!
 They laughed and said, “Yes it would seem that way but the land is owned by the government, though we get a small cut of the pie to manage the ticket stand and maintain the trail”.

-The man and her wife are really lovely people and they pointed us in the right direction of the trailhead to begin our hike to Casino Peak.
+The man and her wife are really lovely people and they pointed us in the right direction of the trailhead to begin our hike to the peak.

-As I mentioned earlier, the hike to reach the top of Casino Peak only takes around ten to fifteen minutes depending on your level of fitness.
+As I mentioned earlier, the hike to reach the top only takes around ten to fifteen minutes depending on your level of fitness.
 It’s not the hardest nor longest hike in the world, but it is quite steep and strenuous.

-The Casino Peak hiking trail consists of grass, dirt and jagged rocks so I would recommend wearing closed in shoes for this hike.
-I, however, learned the hard way and slipped over a few times in flip flops, instantly regretting not having a pair of shoes with me that day.
+The hiking trail consists of grass, dirt, and jagged rocks so I would recommend wearing closed-in shoes for this hike.
+I, however, learned the hard way and slipped over a few times in flip-flops, instantly regretting not having a pair of shoes with me that day.

 Along the trail, you’ll likely see some goats grazing in the long grass and when you reach the plateau at the top, there is a crop field with many rows of cabbages which I later found out belonged to the owner’s I had met at the beginning.

-The last section of the hike is a bit of a scramble up the rocks where we had to get our hands dirty but it was all worth it when we reached the summit of Casino Peak!
+The last section of the hike is a bit of a scramble up the rocks where we had to get our hands dirty but it was all worth it when we reached the summit!

-I must admit, I have never seen a viewpoint quite like the one from Casino Peak.
-These fascinating hill formations are other-worldly and it boggles me as to how they came to be… The distant peaks are seemingly endless as they stretch across the land like the spine of a Stegasaurus dinosaur.
+I must admit, I have never seen a viewpoint quite like this one.
+These fascinating hill formations are otherworldly and it boggles me as to how they came to be… The distant peaks are seemingly endless as they stretch across the land like the spine of a Stegasaurus dinosaur.

-There is a narrow ridge along the top of Casino Peak that you can walk across but do so at your own risk.
+There is a narrow ridge along the top of the peak that you can walk across but do so at your own risk.
 It’s quite a big drop if you were to accidentally slip up.